adwait-paraskar/rn-watchlist/README.md

 2. VS Code IDE for development.

 The real time API from https://www.alphavantage.co/ is used to get live stock prices.
-Please create your API key and replace it in the env.js.
+Please create your API key and replace it in the env.js, to avoid getting API error.

 ## Android screenshots